Attention Deficit Hyperactivity Disorder

 What to Tell the Family

-ADHD can impair learning, work performance, and social relationships.
-However, several effective treatments are available.
-Although many parents have understandable concerns about drug therapy, medications are highly effective and generally provide rapid and dramatic relief.
-Other options—behavioral treatment, special educational programming, and, for a subset, oligoantigenic diet—may be tried separately or in combination with medication.
+ADHD can impair learning, work performance, and social relationships; however, several effective treatments are available.
+Although many parents have understandable concerns about drug therapy, medications are highly effective, generally provide significant relief, and, in some cases, reduce the risk of developing a substance use disorder.
+Other options—behavioral treatment, special educational programming, and for some, an oligoantigenic diet—may be tried separately or in combination with medication.

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders (DSM-5®).
 5 th ed.
 Arlington, VA: American Psychiatric Publishing; 2013.